canonical/charmed-aether-sd-core/docs/tutorials/mastering.md

 kubectl get node -o json | jq '.items[].status.allocatable'
 ```

-You should see the following output:
+After a couple of seconds, you should see the following output:

 ```
 {